 The web was created in Europe with Sir Tim Berners-Lee as the primary architect.
 But after the pioneer years, businesses from other continents took the lead in the web-development leaving Europe far behind.
 However, today, in the developing digital society several web-based European businesses have proven to be excellent alternatives.
 There are examples where they already have taken the lead in the development, like e.g. Spotify.
-Below follow four European businesses based in Paris and Oslo within the fields of chat community, search engine, video sharing, and browser.
+Below follow four European tools from businesses based in Paris and Oslo within the fields of chat community, search engine, video sharing, and browser.

 Yubo – European chat community